architect/arc.codes/public/guides/upgrade.md

 - `HTTP` APIs are designed to be lower-latency
 - `HTTP` APIs provision and integrate changes significantly faster
+- `HTTP` APIs are significantly less expensive: as of this writing, they cost ≤$1.00/million requests, compared to `REST` APIs, which charge $3.50/million requests (plus data transferred)
 - Default stages and routes, meaning we can finally escape the dreaded API Stage Path Part Problem (e.g. `/staging` in `https://{id}.execute-api.{region}.amazonaws.com/staging`)
 - `HTTP` APIs are where AWS is now putting the bulk of its API Gateway development effort
 - As of September 2020, `HTTP` APIs now support authorizers (which can be implemented via Architect Macros)
-- For more information, please see [issue #838](https://github.com/architect/architect/issues/838)
+- For more information, please [compare `HTTP` to `REST` APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html), and see [Architect issue #838](https://github.com/architect/architect/issues/838)

 #### Upgrading from `REST` to `HTTP`

-As mentioned above: **this is a partially destructive change if performed on running project**, and will result in a new API Gateway URLs being generated, and your old URLs being deactivated.
+As mentioned above: **this is a partially destructive change if performed on a running project**, and will result in a new API Gateway URLs being generated, and your old URLs being deactivated.

+If you need a zero-downtime means of upgrading from `REST` to `HTTP`, the simplest and most reliable built-in means for doing so is to create a second app for your new `HTTP` API.

+Creating a second app can be accomplished by deploying your existing app to a different AWS (org) account than your current app (i.e. by changing is keys), or simply by changing your app's name.
+Each has its own set of trade-offs and may result in additional complexity during your migration, so we encourage you to carefully consider and research the process by which you intend to migrate.

-If you'd like to upgrade your existing Architect 6 (`REST`) app to `HTTP`, here's how:
+When you're ready to upgrade your existing Architect 6 (`REST`) app to `HTTP`, here's how:

 **1. Architect project manifest**